Harvinator/back-end-instructions/readme.txt

 7. **Other Front End Viewing Options**

-	**Theme Files** You've had a CSS file available for you to use since version 0.8, but now you also have two theme files - archive-instructions.php and single-instructions.php - for you to use if you enable front-end viewing.
+	**Theme Files** There are two theme files available for you to use - archive-instructions.php and single-instructions.php - if you enable front-end viewing.
 Simply copy these files and paste them into the theme folder youre using.
 The files are basic Twenty Eleven copies, with a bit of necessary code stuck in there to take your settings into account.
 You can edit them to match your theme as you please.
-Just be sure you move these files to your current them, or any upgrade you make will overwrite whatever changes you've made.
+Just be sure you move these files to your current theme, or any upgrade you make will overwrite whatever changes you've made.

 == Frequently Asked Questions ==